-With the Omicron variant seeing a surge in Covid infections, drivers are asking ‘do I need to wear a mask in my car?’.
+With Covid infections still an issue, drivers are asking ‘do I need to wear a mask in my car when driving with passengers?’.
 Here is what we know so far on the subject and how it could affect you?

 Find out when and if you might need to wear a mask while driving your car.

 I am in the car on my own – do I need to wear a mask?

 If travelling in a car on your own there is no need to wear a face covering if you do not wish to.
 However, it makes sense to always have a face covering to hand in your vehicle, just in case circumstances unexpectedly change during the course of your journey.